Spelling Bee of Canada

 Spelling Bee of Canada is a charitable, educational spelling bee organization founded by Julie Spence in the Greater Toronto Area in 1987.
 As of 2022, over 70,000 children have participated in the competition.

 The SBOC holds an annual spelling competition for children 6–14 years of age.
 Participants are divided into three age categories: primary, 6–8; junior, 9–11; and intermediate, 12–14.
 15+ students will become mentors to participants in their region.

 Though SBOC operates primarily in Ontario, contestants from other provinces are allowed to register and have competed in the past.

 Julie Spence founded SBOC in order to engage parents and children.
 Spelling bees were popular in Jamaica where she grew up, and she recalls realizing during the competitions "how much [it] brought people together".
 She is happy with the growth of SBOC but disappointed by the extremely low number of black participants, and she has encountered many black parents who do not want their children to compete.
 Veronica Taylor, a Barbadian-born mental health counsellor and the president of SBOC's Hamilton chapter, is also concerned about the lack of black participation, saying that black parents are not encouraging their children but letting them decide if they want to compete.
 Laurel Broten, Ontario's Minister of Education, praised the SBOC for helping children in the primary, junior and intermediate age ranges improve their vocabulary and public speaking.
-"As Minister of Education, I understand the importance of the work you do to help youth across Ontario enrich their learning and build self-confidence," she said.

 Competitions

 The 2014 SBOC finals took place on 11 May 2014 at the Eaton Chelsea in Toronto.
 The regional competition in April 2014 had 3,000 participants, 84 of whom went on to the finals.
 The championship title comes with over $10,000 in cash prizes.
 This year's competition also marks the opening of three new regional chapters; the Aga Khan Education Board, Khalsa School of British Columbia, and the Toronto Community Housing chapter.

 Rogers TV Spelling Bee of Canada 28th Championship had its finals on Sunday May 3, 2015 at The Ismaili Centre - Social Hall, 49 Wynford Dr., Toronto.
 91 contestants competed in the finals.
 New additions to this year's regional competitions include; Toronto Bayview and Sheppard's YMCA, British Columbia's IWE Learning Centre and the Cultural Youth Initiative in Edmonton.

 Rogers TV Spelling Bee of Canada 29th Championship finals were held on Sunday May 15, 2016 at the Ismaili Centre again.
 93 participants from the 31 regional competitions competed in this year's finals.
-New additions to this year's regional competitions include a First Nation's chapter from Saskatchewan, and a new chapter from British Columbia – showing the increasing popularity in the spelling bee.
+New additions to this year's regional competitions include a First Nation's chapter from Saskatchewan, and a new chapter from British Columbia – showing the increasing interest in the spelling bee.